 Testers use creative thinking to move beyond routine scenarios.
 By challenging assumptions and exploring unexpected flows, they uncover problems that scripted tests often overlook.

+Exploratory testing strengthens quality assurance by addressing the gaps left by scripted and automated testing frameworks.
 Many teams treat testing as a linear process: write test cases, execute them, report bugs, and repeat.
 While this approach ensures coverage against requirements, it does not always reveal real-world issues or unexpected system behavior.

 Exploratory testing in software testing fills this gap by allowing testers to investigate the application dynamically, respond to new findings, and identify issues that structured testing cannot easily detect.